Where do apples come from?

-Early apples were small and sour – more like crabapples.
-Birds ate their seeds.
-But then mammals like deer, pigs, and bears moved into Central Asia, about seven million years ago.
 Some kinds of apples – – Malus sieversii – evolved to take advantage of this new way to spread their seeds.
-To get animals to eat them, these apples became bigger and sweeter, with tear-drop shaped seeds that would pass right through the animal’s digestion.
-Horses, which also lived on the steppes of Central Asia, were eating apples about five million years ago.
+To get animals to eat them, these apples became bigger and sweeter.
+Apples evolved to have tear-drop shaped seeds that would pass right through the animal’s digestion.

 Apples reach West Asia and China

 Modern humans ate apples too, when they got to Central Asia, about 50,000 BC.
 By about 6,500 BC, people were carrying apple seeds west to West Asia and east to China, planting apple trees, and eating apples there too.